Skip to content

 Operational boundary

-Once the organizational boundary has been established, companies will need to set their operational boundaries.
-This involves identifying, classifying, and categorizing emissions sources within your value chain.
+Once the organisational boundary has been established, companies will need to set their operational boundaries.
+This involves identifying, classifying, and categorising emissions sources within your value chain.

 • Identify relevant sources